 Our courses range from large lectures to small, discussion-based seminars, combining a variety of teaching methods aimed at helping students develop skills in critical thinking, research, and both written and oral communication.
 We also offer experiential learning opportunities, such as the public history internship, which can be taken for credit (HIS 496).
 In addition, our faculty works one-on-one with students involved in the Honors Seminar (HIS 497 II) and Independent Study (HIS 499).

 Our students draw on their experience as historians in the next phase of their life, finding employment in academia, public history, secondary education, government and cultural organizations, publishing, and in many other contexts where history and its associated skills are valued.

 About Our Facilities

-The History Department is housed in Park Hall, and has two dedicated seminar rooms.
+The History Department is housed on the fifth floor of Park Hall, and has two dedicated seminar rooms.
 The department also holds classes in centrally scheduled space throughout the campus, which includes traditional classrooms and lecture halls that can accommodate our program’s teaching philosophies.